Friday, February 19

-Paulo Medas, Deputy Division Chief of the Fiscal Policy and Surveillance Division at IMF’s Fiscal Affairs Department
+Mr. Paulo Medas, Deputy Division Chief of the Fiscal Policy and Surveillance Division at IMF’s Fiscal Affairs Department

-Barbara Dutzler, Senior Economist, Joint Vienna Institute
+Ms. Barbara Dutzler, Senior Economist, Joint Vienna Institute

-Against this backdrop, the webinar will discuss the impact of the COVID-19 pandemic on sound fiscal institutions.
+Against this backdrop, the webinar discussed the impact of the COVID-19 pandemic on sound fiscal institutions.
 To what extent did the fiscal responses to the pandemic adopted by governments preserve or threaten the credibility of their fiscal frameworks?
 How should governments balance limited fiscal space and growth-friendly fiscal measures?
 How can long-term fiscal discipline be ensured?
 How should the EU fiscal governance framework be reformed?
 Are fiscal standards rather than fiscal rules the way forward?
 And what do political economy considerations tell us about the prospects of a meaningful reform?